 Having a silent auction tent at your peer-to-peer event expands your event’s scope.
 Since you’ll have more activities present at the event itself, you’ll draw a wider crowd… and offer attendees more opportunities to give.
 To really make the most of the day, offer a way for people to donate in person!
-We suggest setting up a text giving keyword you can promote during the event or having a giving kiosk or phone app like our Mobile Virtual Terminal on hand.
+We suggest setting up a text giving keyword you can promote during the event or having a giving app like our Mobile Virtual Terminal on hand.

 Add a Fundraising Component to Your Next Silent Auction

 If your silent auction is your primary fundraising event, consider adding a peer-to-peer component.
 This is a great way to engage some of your most loyal supporters and highlight their involvement.